jdvplus/paperless-post-coderbyte-assessment/README.md

 # Paperless Post - Coderbyte Assessment

-Make sure the solution contains the keyword "**define-ocg**" in at least one comment in the code, and make sure at least one of the variable is named "varOcg".
+Make sure the solution contains the keyword "**define-ocg**" in at least one comment in the code, and make sure at least one of the variables is named "`varOcg`".

 ## React Letter Tiles